osuAkatsuki/bancho.py/README.md

 [![Discord](https://discordapp.com/api/guilds/748687781605408908/widget.png?style=shield)](https://discord.gg/ShEQgUx)

-gulag is my implementation of an osu! server's backend (bancho protocol, /web/ endpoints, avatars, static assets, and a devevloper rest api). it's designed as a modern substitution for existing osu! server projects who've become inactive or who've gone closed-source. i aim to make this project the ideal choice for running osu! private servers, and to fully support osu!'s protocol, while
+gulag is my implementation of an osu! server's backend (bancho protocol, /web/ endpoints, avatars, static assets, and a developer rest api). it's designed as a modern substitution for existing osu! server projects who've become inactive or who've gone closed-source. i aim to make this project the ideal choice for running osu! private servers, and to fully support osu!'s protocol, while